-The simulation results indicate the hybrid transit buses should function well using commercial supercapacitors and show fuel economy improvements of 30-50% on most city driving cycles using natural gas engines.
+The simulation results indicate the hybrid transit buses can be expected to function well using commercial supercapacitors and show fuel economy improvements of 30-50% on most city driving cycles using natural gas engines.
 The fuel economy improvement is much higher (200-300 %) for very low speed driving cycles with frequent stops.
 The energy consumption of the hybrid buses is much higher with air conditioning in operation and the fuel economy improvement is significantly decreased.